Crassula perforata 'Variegata'

 Crassula perforata f. variegata, Crassula perforata 'Marginata'

-Crassula perforata f. variegata is a relatively fast-growing, somewhat shrubby and sprawling succulent up to 18 inches (45 cm) tall.
+Crassula perforata f. variegata is an attractive succulent shrub that grows up to 18 inches (45 cm) tall.
 Leaves are gray-green with red or yellow margins and up to 1 inch (2.5 cm) long and gathered at the top of the plant.
 The lower leaves lose their variegation.
 It blooms with pale yellow, inconspicuous flowers in spring.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).